 As for my work as an author, I was encouraged to think about publishing my work by former colleagues and some of the children who attended my storytelling events.
 When I won a writing competition, I made a promise to one of the judges that I would work towards publishing.
 In 2015, I published my first book, 'The Dragon of Allerton Oak' which is set in Calderstones Park in Liverpool.
 This book has sold across the country and as far away as New Zealand and Australia.
 I've since gone on to publish many more (you can find them in my shop) covering diverse themes such as space, exercise, Mindfulness for children, pirates, a collection of phonic poems and two bilingual books.
 The members of Little Lamb Tales (Team Lamby) have provided the inspiration for five of these books and there are definitely more to come.

-I'm am currently working in collaboration with Hal's Books A series of books which feature a main character with Autism.
+Another collaboration I'm proud of is with Hal's Books A series of books which feature a main character with Autism.
 The characters, character names, some of the story ideas and the illustrations have all been provided by Will Hawkes.
 Will is autistic and wanted to create a book that he and others like him could relate to.
 The first book 'Hal and the End Street' was an Amazon No 1 Best Seller in Category following its release to coincide with Autism Awareness Week.
 Will and I launched book two in April 2019.
 Since releasing the books, Will has grown in confidence and has been commissioned to illustrate for other people including author Lorna McCann.
 He is now studying art and design at Edge Hill University.